gabriel-msilva/streamlit-arborist/docs/usage.rst

 ---------

 Select nodes by clicking on them.
-By default, users can select multiple nodes by holding down the *Shift* key.
 The component returns a list of the selected nodes' data.

 .. code-block:: python